SvenMichaelKlose/tre/doc/compiler.md

 ## Serialization

 Expression expansion is the only pass doing serialization.
-It moves function calls out of arguments lists and unnests %%BLOCK expressions so that all function bodies are pure lists of %= expressions, tags and jumps.  %%BLOCK expressions have been removed entirely.
+It moves function calls out of arguments lists and unnests %BLOCK expressions so that all function bodies are pure lists of %= expressions, tags and jumps.  %BLOCK expressions have been removed entirely.
 %VAR expressions are collected and the names are added to the FUNINFOs.